-Immigration Enforcement (Detention and Escorting Services) will provide a weekly update on all food and/or fluid refusal cases across the IRC estate and within prisons to strategic directors and nominated points of contact within each business area by 5pm every Monday.
-This will also include information on cases which have been released or granted bail during the previous week.
+- 110. Immigration Enforcement Detained Vulnerabilities Assurance and Advice Team (DVAAT) will provide a weekly update on all food and/or fluid refusal cases across the IRC estate and within prisons to strategic directors and nominated points of contact within each business area by close of play every Monday.
+Where it is not possible to provide a weekly update on a Monday, the weekly update will be provided on the next possible working day.
+This will also include information on cases which have been released or granted bail during the previous week. - 111.
 The weekly update must include the specific reasons and justification for deciding to maintain detention in cases rated black or red (see BRAG rating) in which IRC doctors have indicated that the person concerned is unfit to be detained in an IRC and which have not been referred to the Strategic Director.